About

 We are a diverse group of people of many cultures, ethnicities, genders, sexual orientations, faiths or traditions, ages, classes, and disabilities and abilities.
 Some individuals identify as Buddhist and others do not.
+We operate on a drop-in basis.
 We have a core group of people who attend regularly, while others come when they can.

 Background